rl-institut/open_plan/docs/views/Scenario_comparison.rst

 **Save comparison**

-* Allows the user to save his comparison in the tool.
+* Allows the user to save their comparison in the tool.
 * Makes a pop up appear where the user has to select a name for his comparison.

 **Export comparison**